jamesjohnson280/JMenu/README.md

 ### Typography

 JMenu is designed to pick up typographic styles from your website's stylesheet.
-By default the menu items will inherit your `body` style.
-You can change them by overriding the `.jmenu` class.
+By default the menu items will inherit the `body` style.
+You can change that by overriding the `.jmenu` class.

 ```
 .jmenu {